 12. Mark Your Bags

 Forget using those “Fragile” stickers on your bags.
-A bored ramp crew will quickly pounce on that bag if you do check it, and it will become the featured item in a version of luggage football that sounds about as bad [or awesome] as you think.
+If you check it, a bored ramp crew will quickly pounce on that bag, and it will become the featured item in a version of luggage football that sounds about as bad [or awesome] as you think.

 13. Prepare for the Plane Ride